Kithraya/Array-ForEach-Extension/README.md

 `foreach` returns your collection after it has finished looping over it.
 For falsy collections, `foreach` does not execute, and returns `undefined`.

-Foreach can be used just like a regular `for` loop:
+Foreach can be used just like regular `for` loops:

 ```javascript
 console.time('foreach');

 foreach(4000000, function(v){ if (v > this-3) { console.log('!', v); } });

 console.timeEnd('foreach');
 // !
 3999998
 // !
 3999999